Note: The Rules & Regulations for the 2016 National Homebrew Competition will be updated in early 2016

 7. Are there entry limitations?

-d) You must give the names of all brewers who helped in the brewing.
-(No pets, please.)
+- You must give the names of all brewers who helped in the brewing.
+(No pets/animals, please.)

-g) There are no defined regions in which you must enter; instead you must choose a Judging Center when you register your entries.
+- There are no defined regions in which you must enter; instead you must choose a Judging Center when you register for the competition.
 Ship all of your entries to the Judging Center you have chosen.

 Registering Your Entry Online

-The National Homebrew Competition requires entrants to register their entries online using the Online Entry Registration (available at 1 p.m.
-MST, Tuesday, February 26, 2013).
+The National Homebrew Competition requires entrants to register for the competition online using the online application (available beginning Monday, February 2, 2015 through Sunday, February 8, 2015).

 There is no paper entry form; ALL entries must use the online registration program.